-Her professional negligence expertise covers most of the main professions with particular emphasis on those involving solicitors, architects and engineers, but also surveyors, barristers and financial advisers.
-Chambers & Partners has previously described Kate as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy”.
+Her professional negligence expertise covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers; but also surveyors, barristers and financial advisers.
+She is well versed in both advising at the pre-action stage and acting in litigation.
+Chambers & Partners has described Kate as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy”.

-As regards her wider commercial experience, Kate has been engaged by two major retail banks in respect of two separate FCA Reviews, namely the review into mis-sold interest rate hedging products, where she advised on numerous consequential loss claims; and the review into one bank’s business support unit, where she was part of a panel determining appeals brought by customers against the bank’s determination of its claims under the review.
-She has also has experience of fraud claims, including acting for an Azerbaijani travel agency in a claim (settled just before trial) arising out of a failure to provide aircraft under a charter agreement.
+As regards her wider commercial experience, Kate has considerable expertise in general commercial litigation (including advising at the pre-action stage); as well as of complaint forums.
+Her commercial litigation experience is deep and longstanding; and encompasses fraud claims, including acting for an Azerbaijani travel agency in a claim (settled just before trial) arising out of a failure to provide aircraft under a charter agreement.
+As regards complaint forums, she has been engaged by two major retail banks in respect of two separate FCA Reviews, namely the review into mis-sold interest rate hedging products, where she advised on numerous consequential loss claims; and the review into one bank’s business support unit, where she was part of a panel determining appeals brought by customers against the bank’s determination of its claims under the review.
+She has also acted a number of times for respondents facing complaints to the Financial or Legal Ombudsman.

 Kate has a broad and well-established professional negligence practice, which covers most of the main professions, with particular emphasis on those involving solicitors, architects and engineers, but also including surveyors, barristers and financial advisers.
 She is recommended in Chambers and Partners 2016 directory as “very considered; immediately seeing the potential counter-arguments and how they could affect the strategy.”

 Other construction-related claims